Blaisorblade/pdbp.github.io/index.md

 `` trait `~U~>` `` defines *natural unary type constructor transformations* (`F` stands for from, `T` stands for to, and `U` stands for unary).

-Natural unary type constructor transformations are like functions, but they work at the unary type constructor level instead of at the type level.
+Natural unary type constructor transformations are like functions, they have a similar `apply` member but it works at the unary type constructor level instead of at the type level.

 ### **Natural binary type constructor transformations**